YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 The ideology of issue tracker is that the code which is under active development is in the dev branch , the code which is under testing in the tst branch , the code which is in production in the prd branch.
 Only after the code in production has been successfully operated and prooved working it could be moved to the master branch and the version increased.
 Once you wanto to start adding new feature branch from the master branch.

+## 7. SCENARIOS

+### 7.1.
+A small team project hours tracking scenario
+This scenario describes the steps and processes, which could be implemented to achieve a small team ( 3-10 ) members issue-tracking with hours reporting by using the issue-handler combined with Google Cloud authentication and storage.